SE-COURSE-19CLC-FITUS/501recipe/README.md

-# 501recipe
+# Regs-cipe Cookbook
-A small community for home chefs sharing their best recipes, building with NodeJS.
+A small community for home chefs sharing their best recipes, built with NodeJS.

 ## Tech stacks: